kis11/screen-project/README.md

 You will be able to choose the age profile that fits you best.
 Type either "young investor", "retiree", or "adult".

 You will then be prompted to set a price you are willing to pay.
 Type what you feel comfortable, but make sure it is a number.

+Then, you will be prompted about whether or not you care about liquidity.
+If you are concerned that if you want to sell your stock, that there may not be a buyer, please say yes to the question.
+If not, choose no.